 As they often lack a substantial net asset value, and may not be as profitable as more established businesses, it’s trickier to value small businesses—but not impossible.
 Frequently, the value of a small business may be dependent on how much a buyer is willing to pay for it, and what’s driving them to do so in the first place.

 Yet, what they lack in tangible current worth, they can often make up for in terms of future profitability.
-Let’s look at two small business valuation methods that cater to this phenomenon.
+Let’s look at four small business valuation methods that cater to this phenomenon.

 The entry cost valuation method